 Licensed veterinarians and veterinary students wishing to specialize in aquatic animal health care can find certificate programs and workshops in the aquatic animal field or apply for a marine internship or residency program.

-There are limited internship and residency programs in the marine veterinary field.
-As a result, these programs have limited enrollment, are highly selective and usually give preference to applicants with the most experience.
-Prospective students should gain as much clinical experience as possible through volunteer opportunities, internships and research assistantships before applying for a program.
+- Internship and residency programs have limited enrollment, are highly selective and are usually given preference to applicants with the most experience: prospective students should gain as much clinical experience as possible, such as through volunteer opportunities, research assistantships, etc., before applying.

 Certificate Programs and Workshops

 Certificate programs and workshops are available for veterinary students along with working professionals.
-Programs vary in length and cover topics such as the following:
+Programs vary in length and cover a wide range of topics.